hegde-atri/old-hegdeatri-dot-com/src/pages/projects/rust-projects/index.md

 ## minigrep

 A simple program like grep written alongside from the rust book.
+This project helped me learn how to create CLI programs, the file structure expected and error handling.

 ## chat